karan2004sahu/Proposal-tool/README.md

 ## 🛠️ Customization

-- Change text or emojis in `index.html`.
+- Change text or emojis in `tool.html`.
 - Adjust styles in `style.css`.
-- Add actions on button click using JavaScript.
+- slow down animation movement using JS, if you think buttons are moving very fast.

 ---